psychemedia/island-storynotes/ardlamont-case/further_aftermath.md

 Metcalf was arrested late on Saturday night and gave his name as Robert Ives Metcalf, and admitted that in 1896 he was a member of the firm of Lumley, of 148, Shaftesbury-avenue.

-When the charge was read over in the presence of all four, Norgate said, "I understand" ; Monson, "I see"; Honour, "it's a lie" ; Metcalf, "Yes."
+When the charge was read over in the presence of all four, Norgate said, "I understand"; Monson, "I see"; Honour, "it's a lie"; Metcalf, "Yes."

 Mr. Arthur Newton, who appeared for the defence of Honour, reserved his cross-examination.